IddoSadeh/cplusplusBook/_sources/cplusplus/functions.md

 In C++, a function is a group of statements that is given a name, and which can be called from some point of the program.
 The main function (`main()`) is the starting point of every C++ program.

-The syntax for declaring a function in C++ is as follows:
+The syntax for defining a function in C++ is as follows:

 ```C++
 return_type function_name( parameter list ) {